amitjait/amitjait/README.md

 #### About Me ?

 - 🏫 I'm a pursuing full stack development course at AccioJob ,
-- ⚡️ Looking for an opportunity to kick start my career as software developer.
+- ⚡️ Looking for an opportunity to kick start my career as software developer / web developer.
 - ⚡️ Currently working as HVAC and Thermal design Engineer at MSD Technologies, Gurugram.
 - ♥️ I love to do code.
 <!-- - ⚡️ My expertise primarily revolves around JavaScript, React, MERN, Web Development, NextJS, Rust & Blockchain(Solana) development.